-MoodleRooms:
+Moodlerooms:

-- Free hard disk space: 20 GB or higher. - Processor: 2 GHz or faster / Memory: 2 GB or RAM or higher - Any standards-supporting browser.
-It is best if you use the most current browser: Internet Explorer, Safari, Chrome or Firefox. - Some demonstrations and interactions in the courses require the Flash Player 10 plug-in. - Some takeaway documents and other resources may be provided in the PDF format.
+- Intel Core 2 Duo or AMD 3 GHz processor - 3 GB of RAM (4 GB recommended) - Hard drive: 160 GB minimum - Graphics card and monitor capable of 1024×768 display - Stereo sound card, speakers and/or headset, microphone - A webcam may be required in courses in some programs. - Any current standards-supporting browser.
+Recommended: Microsoft Edge, Safari, Chrome or Firefox. - Some takeaway documents and other resources may be provided in the PDF format.
 If a student does not have a reader, he or she will need to install Adobe Reader to view these documents http://get.adobe.com/reader/.